attipaci/jnum/README.md

 **jnum** is not (yet) a fully stable code.
 It's API still continues to evolve (driven by **crush**), although there are signs of stabilization in many of the Java subpackages within.
 Also, some parts have clearly received more attention through the years as others.
 The javadoc markup is at best spotty at this point, although classes, methods and arguments are generally named in a self-explanatory manner.

 There is more work to be done for sure.
-But, if you are willing to put up with occasional bugs and API changes, you might find it will make scientific Java coding a breeze.
+But, if you are willing to put up with occasional bugs and API changes, it might just make your scientific Java coding a breeze.

 The **jnum** package is dependent on the **nom.tam.fits** packages for dealing with FITS files, also on GitHub (https://github.com/nom-tam-fits/nom-tam-fits).

 Here is some more detail on the different parts of the package, by the current level of functionality they offer.